Corymbia ferruginea

-Corymbia ferruginea, commonly known as the rusty bloodwood, is a species of tree that is endemic to northern Australia.
+Corymbia ferruginea, commonly known as rusty bloodwood, is a species of tree that is endemic to northern Australia.
 It has rough, tessellated bark on the trunk and branches, a crown of sessile juvenile leaves, flower buds in groups of three or seven, pale creamy yellow flowers and urn-shaped fruit.

 Description

 Corymbia ferruginea is a straggly tree that typically grows to a height of 3-12 m and forms a lignotuber.
 Young plants and coppice regrowth have more or less sessile, rusty green, hairy, broadly lance-shaped to egg-shaped or elliptical leaves that are 60-140 mm long and 25-70 mm wide.
 The leaves in the crown of the tree are juvenile leaves that are the same shade of dull green on both sides, with brown hairs along the veins, broadly lance-shaped to egg-shaped or elliptical, 63-180 mm long and 30-90 mm wide and sessile or on a petiole up to 8 mm long.
 The flower buds are arranged on the ends of branchlets of a branched, densely hairy, rusty brown peduncle 4-35 mm long, each branch of the peduncle with three or seven buds.
 The buds are sessile or on pedicels up to 5 mm long.
 Mature buds are oval to pear-shaped, 7-14 mm long and 5-8 mm wide with a rounded operculum.
 Flowering occurs from January to April and the flowers are pale creamy yellow.
 The fruit is a woody urn-shaped capsule 18-33 mm long and 15-29 mm wide with the valves enclosed in the fruit.